teamgravitydev/bgs-gamedev-repo/learning-resources.md

 ## 💡 Tutorials

 **◾ Art and Animation**
 [Pixel Art Tutorial](https://www.deviantart.com/gasara/art/Pixel-Art-Tutorial-Basics-for-Beginners-356743783) - Pixel art for beginners.
 It discusses what pixel art is and how to make it.
+[Dota 2 Workshop - Character Art Guide](https://help.steampowered.com/en/faqs/view/0688-7692-4D5A-1935) - Dota’s full documentation on how they made their art.

 **◾ Game Design**
 [Designer Notes](https://www.designer-notes.com/) - Articles and insights into video game design.